TiedemannLab/sciCNV/README.md

 for test/control cells which is attached to the average expression of test cells (samples).

-**Note:** _We suggest to run this part of algorithm on cluster for larger datasets due to the calculation cost required to generate iCNV-curves for each single individual_.
+**Note:** _We suggest you to run this part of the algorithm on cluster (i.e. simply run a .bash) for larger datasets due to the calculation cost required to generate iCNV-curves for each of the single individuals (in here single-cells)_.

 ```
 CNV.data.scaled <- Scaling_CNV( CNV.data,